 UCT hits back at on- and off-campus crime

-August 2011, Security Services & Risk Management, News, IT infrastructure in security, Case Studies
+August 2011, Security Services & Risk Management, News, IT infrastructure

 A recent study by Grant Thornton reveals that approximately 50% of the South African population has, in some way, been affected by contact crime over the past 12 months.
 The effects of this national crisis are being widely felt, with many of the country’s top universities having also reported an increasing number of violent incidents – both in and outside campus borders - over the past few years.

 The University of Cape Town (UCT) has taken a major step towards addressing this issue with the launch of E9, an initiative which enhances on- and off-campus security efforts.
 E9 provides all students, staff and family members with access to a dedicated helpline, available at the touch of a button, 24 hours a day.